iamjatinchauhan/resources-for-developers/README.md

 **[Mr Mockup](https://mrmockup.com/)**|High Quality PSD Mockups and Graphic Design Freebies to Showcase Your Work Like a Pro!
 **[Placeit](https://placeit.net/c/mockups)**|Instant Mockup Generator.
 **[Rotato](https://www.rotato.xyz/)**|Present your designs like you mean it.
+**[Screely](https://www.screely.com/)**|Instantly turn your screenshot into a beautiful website mockup.
+Customize the browser mockup window, background and much more.
 **[Screenpeek](https://screenpeek.io/)**|Paste URL, Create Mockup.
 **[Shotsnapp](https://shotsnapp.com/)**|Create beautiful device mockup image from the screenshots or design of your mobile app and websites.
 **[Smartmockups](https://smartmockups.com/)**|create professional mockups inside browser.